 - Better lighting: Features a hotshoe and can thus hold and trigger an external flash gun.

 - More affordable: Was introduced into a lower priced segment (20 percent cheaper at launch).

 - More heavily discounted: Has been available for much longer (launched in May 2011).

-Reasons to prefer the Panasonic Lumix DMC-GM1:
+Arguments in favor of the Panasonic Lumix DMC-GM1:

 - Better image quality: Scores markedly higher (10 points) in the DXO overall evaluation.

 - Richer colors: Generates noticeably more natural colors (1.3 bits more color depth).

 - More dynamic range: Captures a broader range of light and dark details (1.1 EV of extra DR).

 - More detailed LCD: Has a higher resolution rear screen (1036k vs 460k dots).